RayHightower/RayHightower.com/_posts/2016-03-30-how-to-build-a-successful-iot-company.markdown

 While company leaders brainstormed potential solutions, Hennessy attended a meeting for food industry execs.
 At one point during the meeting, one of the participants expressed deep concerns about food quality and shipments.
 "If you think you haven't made people sick, you're wrong.
 You just haven't made them sick enough to shut down your business", he said to his colleagues.

-Food safety is a big concern, and you have to get it right.
+Food safety during transport is difficult and necessary and you have to get it right.
+The industry needed help.
 That's when Locus Traxx decided to pivot.

 ### Simple, Effective Email